kar98knb/ChatCoT/README.md

 ## Environment

 ### Code
 Prepare a Linux environment (for Windows, Ubuntu for WSL can work).
+The reason for using Linux is that the shell is written in Unix style that is not supproted on powershell.
+But since it is very easy to be modified, Windows is also OK.

 We test this code on Python 3.9 (At first we tried Python 3.12 but it didn't work).
 ```sh